winterscar/home-server/readme.md

 ## Zigbee2mqtt
 The drivers for the CC2531 Zigbee device are not included in rancher by default.
 Therefore, in the cloud-config file, we set `kernel-modules: true`.
 If this is not sufficient, you can run `rmmod cdc_acm && modprobe cdc_acm`

+UDEV Rules in the cloud-config will mount the CC2531 as `/dev/usbZigbee`, which is then mounted into the container.